phellich/ROS_vocom/README.md

   ]
 }
 ```

-if null, do everything sequentially?
-Check for nav mode or not and return error if nav command after drill without stop

 This schema was chosen for two reasons:
 1. It is easier for the LLM to generate a valid instance (flat easier than nested).